hashicorp/terraform-aws-nomad/modules/nomad-cluster/README.md

 1. The Nomad process may crash.
 In that case, `systemd` should restart it automatically.
 1. The EC2 Instance running Nomad dies.
 In that case, the Auto Scaling Group should launch a replacement automatically.
-   Note that in this case, since the Nomad agent did not exit gracefully, and the replacement will have a different ID, you may have to manually clean out the old nodes using the [server-force-leave command](https://www.nomadproject.io/docs/commands/server-force-leave.html).
+   Note that in this case, since the Nomad agent did not exit gracefully, and the replacement will have a different ID, you may have to manually clean out the old nodes using the [server force-leave command](https://www.nomadproject.io/docs/commands/server-force-leave.html).
 We may add a script to do this automatically in the future.
 For more info, see the [Nomad Outage documentation](https://www.nomadproject.io/guides/outage.html).